Bookkeeping and Accounting in Hong Kong

 6. Paying Profits Tax

-• Tax Office issues Notice of Assessment (NOA).
+After submitting the PTR, the IRD issues a Notice of Assessment (NOA).

 7. Property Tax Return (if applicable)